mattdesl/shader-reload/README.md

 ...
 ```

+The examples include a [LiveShaderMaterial](./example/material/LiveShaderMaterial.js) which is a bit more robust for large applications.

 ### Development Tool

 For this to be used, you will need a development server like [budo](https://www.npmjs.com/package/budo).
 You will need to use WebSockets to communicate to the client-side code.